jw910731/blog/content/blog/2021-07-18-migrate-from-github-page-to-netlify-cms.md

 # Summary

 After setting `preview_context` and using the 3rd party Github Action script to deploy my content to Netlify.
 The CMS is finally showing preview link to me automatically.
-Though the check preview button is broken.
-It's still okay for me to manually refresh the page.
+Though the check preview button is acting weird.
+It's still better than writing posts in gitpod.
-The codes are public viewable on Github.
+The codes are public viewable on Github in case you need it.
 [Link](https://github.com/jw910731/blog) Also, this blog post is written in the Netlify CMS.
 The edit experience is quite nice to me.